 Soft and Chewy M&M Pudding Cookies

 Tips and Tricks for the Best M&M Pudding Cookies

-1. Start with room temperature butter and be sure to cream it together well with the brown sugar.
+1. Room Temperature Butter: The butter should be at cool room temperature before starting and cream it together well with the brown sugar.
 This ensures there are lots of little air pockets in the butter which helps prevent the cookies from spreading.

-2. Use instant pudding, not cook-and-serve.
+2. Instant Pudding: Use instant pudding, not cook-and-serve!
 The thickeners are different between the two, and using the cook-and-serve results in a gummier texture, which is not what we want in cookies!

-3. Don’t over-mix once you add flour!
+3. Don’t over-mix!
 Over-mixing makes the dough stringy and dries out the cookies.
 Then our thick and chewy pudding cookies become dry and stiff pudding cookies — no thanks!

-4. Ever wonder why bakery cookies are perfectly dotted with chocolate chips or M&Ms and your cookies at home aren’t?
-Just adding them to the dough isn’t enough!
-Press additional M&Ms on top of the dough before baking (or push them into the cookies immediately after taking them out of the oven).
+4. Extra M&Ms for Topping: Press a few M&Ms on top of the dough before baking (or push them into the cookies immediately after taking them out of the oven) for cookies that are perfectly dotted with M&Ms like a bakery.

+Soft and Chewy M&M Pudding Cookies